 P wave

-The sinoatrial node lies high in the wall of the right atrium and initiates atrial depolarisation, producing the P wave on the electrocardiogram.
-Although the atria are anatomically two
+The sinoatrial node lies high in the wall of the

 distinct chambers, electrically they act almost as one.
 They have relatively little muscle and generate a single, small P wave.
 P wave amplitude rarely exceeds two and a half small squares